vmware-tanzu/tanzu-dev-portal/content/patterns/eventing/_index.md

 featured: true
 weight: 3
 description: >
-    Asynchronously emitting and consuming events at scale.
-A look at different messaging services and frameworks.
+    Learn how asynchronously emitting and consuming events at scale works and take a look at different messaging services and frameworks.

 ---